-Thomas Watson is an ultra-runner, UESCA-certified running coach, and podium finisher of several multi-day races — despite coming 100th the first time he tried one.
-He likes running, good beer and, “fortunately for us”, writing about the former!
+Thomas is an ultra runner, UESCA-certified running coach, and podium finisher of several multi-day races.
+He likes running, good beer, and writing about the former!
 He also writes at MarathonHandbook.com.

 Running a multi-day stage ultra marathon race is possibly the best way to escape the routine of modern life that I know of.
 Removed from your normal surroundings, you’re thrust into an otherworldly setting with a huge group of enthusiastic (and apprehensive) strangers to go through a physically and mentally challenging journey.
 Unlike other tours or wellness retreats, in a stage race you’re thrown into the furnace on day one and have no choice but to move forward – every single step of the race can only be taken by you.
 There’s a vitality to the experience.